 About Indigenous Come Up

-We sell Indigenous made and designed art, crafts and jewelry at local Powwows, fairs, including the Portland Indigenous Marketplaces that Indigenous Come Up founded in Portland, Oregon.
+We sell Indigenous made and designed art, crafts and jewelry at local Powwows and fairs, including the Portland Indigenous Marketplaces a non-profit that Indigenous Come Up founded in Portland, Oregon.

 There are little resources available to survivors of government and tribal systems.